 Intex Explorer K2 - A lot of fun in a small, light, and affordable package.
 Enjoy this surprisingly spacious 10-foot Kayak with a second paddler.

-Small kayaks, however, have some downsides.
+Small kayak, however, has some downsides.
 They are generally slower than longer kayaks.

 There are numerous reasons why small kayaks won't get you anywhere in a hurry that I won't go into now.